 Pink Sand Blush

 Pink Sand is especially beautiful and gives me a very natural looking flush.
 I can see this shade working for a wide variety of skin tones.
-Pink Sand is a matte dusty peach blush and my favourite out of the two blushes present in the Too Faced Natural Face Palette.
+Pink Sand is a matte dusty rose and is my favourite out of the two blushes in the Too Faced Natural Face Palette.

 Starlight is stunning, I can’t get over how beautiful it is.
 I have nothing in my makeup collection like this white gold shimmery highlight with a pink duochrome flip.
 I Cannot.
 Stop.
 Using.
 It.
 It gives the prettiest glow without the shimmer being chunky.
 Even when I’m going for a natural makeup application I still love to dust this on the tops of my cheekbones because I can’t get over that pink flip!
 I would buy this shade and the Sunny Honey Bronzer as individual products if they were available.